 Early this morning Adam texted me and let me know he was feeling better.
 Later in the morning he was cleared to go home.
 I went to pick him up, and he was in good spirits.

 They took a really long time to release him, so I actually had to get home so my wife could use our car to pick up Adam’s daughter from school.
 I couldn’t find the keys to truck Adam’s loaning me, which later would be found in Melissa’s purse, so Adam took an Uber to my house.

 He and my wife arrived, we had some food and he rested.
-Before leaving to take him home, we walked over to took a look where he fell.
+Before leaving to take him home, we walked over to ground zero and examined where he fell.
 His glasses came off during the fall.
 They are now beyond repair.